bottlerocket-os/bottlerocket/BUILDING.md

 #### NVIDIA variants

-If you want to build the `aws-k8s-1.21-nvidia` variant, you can follow these steps to prepare a `Licenses.toml` file using the [License for customer use of NVIDIA software](https://www.nvidia.com/en-us/drivers/nvidia-license/):
+If you want to build any of the NVIDIA variants, you can follow these steps to prepare a `Licenses.toml` file using the [License for customer use of NVIDIA software](https://www.nvidia.com/en-us/drivers/nvidia-license/):

 1. Create a `Licenses.toml` file in your Bottlerocket root directory, with the following content: